mechcarbide/mechcarbide/content/suppliers/leitz-gmbh-co-kg.md

 ### Why Leitz is in a league of its own:

-* **Service as a Product:** While others just sell new tools, Leitz operates a massive network of **120+ service centers worldwide**.
+* **Service as a Product:** While others sell new tools, Leitz operates a massive network of **100 service centers worldwide**.
 Their 'manufacturer-quality' resharpening service ensures your tool performs like new after every grind, drastically lowering your total cost of ownership.
 * **Tool Management 4.0:** Their '**CompleteCare**' program allows large factories to outsource their entire tool logistics.
 Leitz manages the stock, the sharpening, and the Just-in-Time delivery, letting you focus purely on production.
 * **Innovation Leader:** Whether it's the **RipTec** jointing system for stronger windows or the **WhisperCut** technology for quieter factories, Leitz consistently sets the technological benchmark that others follow.